San Diego Stadium: Other sports

-In October 1967, just weeks after the stadium opened, it hosted a SCCA event organized by San Diego Region.
+In October 1967, just weeks after the stadium opened, it hosted a Sports Car Club of America event organized by San Diego Region.
 The event was not held in the stadium itself, but on a temporary course mapped out through the stadium's parking lot.
 In July 1968, the Region organized a SCCA National for the car park, now called the San Diego Stadium International Raceway, but the combination of a very small crowd and complaints about the noise ensured that the experiment was not repeated.

 The stadium also hosted rugby matches.
-In October 1980, the USA played New Zealand in a rugby match televised on ESPN.
+In October 1980, the United States played New Zealand in a rugby match televised on ESPN.
 With 14,000 fans in attendance, this game at the time was the largest crowd ever to watch an international rugby game in the US.
-Old Mission Beach Athletic Club RFC play rugby union at the adjacent mini-stadium, so-called Little Q.
+Old Mission Beach Athletic Club RFC played rugby union at the adjacent mini-stadium, so-called Little Q.

 The stadium was home to a round of the AMA Supercross Championship each year, usually in early February, from 1980 to 2014.
 The stadium also hosted a round of Monster Jam, also ran and operated by Feld Entertainment.
 In 2015, both events were moved to Petco Park.

 ESPN held their inaugural Moto X World Championships at the stadium in April 2008, and has previously used the stadium parking lot and surrounding streets as a venue in the X Games Street Luge competition.

 On May 4 and 18, 2013, the stadium was used as a racecourse by the Stadium Super Trucks.

 Concerts on the Green

 Concerts on the Green was a sports field converted into a music and entertainment venue, located on the southwest corner of the stadium parking lot.
 The field was originally used as a practice venue for the San Diego Chargers.
 After the team moved to Chargers Park about a mile north of the stadium, the area was used primarily for rugby.
 AEG leased the area and retrofit it into an open-air amphitheater for concerts and other entertainment shows.
-The venue had the capability to hold 12,500, making it the second biggest entertainment venue in the Greater San Diego area; only North Island Credit Union Amphitheatre seats more.
+The venue had the capability to hold 12,500, making it the second biggest entertainment venue in the Greater San Diego area; only North Island Credit Union Amphitheatre seated more.

 Non-sporting events

 Concerts

-Many concerts were also held inside the stadium over the years, by famous artists of many different genres.
+Many concerts were also held inside the stadium over the years, by artists of many different genres.

 In 1983 rock radio station KGB 101.5 FM hosted the KGB Skyshow 8 with Uriah Heep, Eddie Money, Mötley Crüe and Def Leppard finishing the show.